joanna350/Predict_Travel_Duration/prediction_model/Readme.md

 ### Project Scope
 - Packaged Flask web service to return results from a backend engine that utilitse linear regression
-- Returns the duration of ride predicted based on age, gender and station ID information
+- Returns the duration of ride predicted based on age, gender and station ID given by a user at an endpoint.
+Examples follow

 ### Environment
 ```